 COVID-19 Virus management

-The next facility wide testing will be Tuesday, 2 March.
+The next testing will be Monday and Tuesday, July 19 and 20.

-0 positive cases of COVID-19 on the COVID-19 unit at Mount Olivet Careview Home.
+0 positive cases of COVID-19 at Mount Olivet Careview Home.

 0 cases at Mount Olivet Home.